manavpatel11/Asset-Bubble-Pred/README.md

 # Problem Statement
-Stock market prediction is the act of trying to determine the future value of a company stock or other financial instrument traded on an exchange.
+Asset Bubble & Stock market prediction is the act of trying to determine the future value of a company stock or other financial instrument traded on an exchange.
 We have developed a system which is essentially a web App and it uses machine learning based models coupled with Financial Framework or knowledge.
 The app forecasts prediction of stock market using algorithms such as Correlation method,Heatmap, KNN Outlier Detection,LOF outlier, Cluster based local outlier factor,isolation forest, One Class Support Vector Machine, COPOD,Mean Absolute Deviation, Log Periodic Power Law Singulairty Model(LPPLS).
 Deep Learning models based on RNN,LSTM,BI-directional LSTM and Arima.
 Statistical Methods such as Boxplot,Boxenplot,Violin Plot,Lag Plot,Turkey Method,Z-Score method, Kolmogorov-Smirnov Test,modified Z-Score,Quantile-Quantile Plot(QQ-plot).
 We are considering twitter sentiment with other stock market features to get better accuracy.